 instead of outputting 640×480 directly to the monitor, it’s first upscaled to 800×600 using GPU scaling, and that fake 800×600 is then upscaled by the monitor itself.

 Blur caused by scaling via GPU can be avoided by switching GPU-scaling method to “No scaling”.
-But because the resolution the monitor receives is 800×600, it is scaled instead of 640×480, so the resulting scale is 3.0 (300%) instead of the proper 4.0 (400%) expected at true 640×480, so we unreasonably lose a significant amount of screen space/height: the height loss is 33% instead of 11%.
+But because the resolution the monitor receives is 800×600, it is scaled instead of 640×480.
+So the resulting scale is 3.0 (300%) instead of the proper 4.0 (400%) expected at true 640×480, and we unreasonably lose a significant amount of screen space/height: the height loss is 33% instead of 11%.

 Windows/nVidia bug: silently switching to GPU scaling

 Under Windows 10, there is apparently an annoying bug in nVidia driver (including the latest 471.41, 2021-07-19) or even Windows itself: